Bordered Heegaard Floer homology: Invariance and pairing: Type D structures

-We now generalize Definition~\ref{def:TypeD}. \begin{definition} Fix an $\Ainf$ algebra $\cDGA$ and a pair $(N,\delta_1)$ as above.
-Assume that either $(N,\delta_1)$ is bounded or $\cDGA$ is operationally bounded.
-Then we say $(N,\delta_1)$ defines a type~$D$ structure if
+We can also give a tensor algebra version of Definition~\ref{def:TypeD}.
+This also allows us to generalize it to the $\Ainf$ setting. \begin{definition} Fix an $\Ainf$ algebra $\cDGA$ and a pair $(N,\delta^1)$ as above.
+Assume that either $(N,\delta^1)$ is bounded or $\cDGA$ is operationally bounded.
+Then we say $(N,\delta^1)$ defines a type~$D$ structure if